cinepro-org/backend/README.md

 - hls: is a .m3u8 file that can be played with a player that supports HLS (like video.js or hls.js)
 - mp4: is a .mp4 file that can be played with a player that supports mp4 (like video.js)
 - embed: is an url that can be embedded in an iframe to play the media.
 Important: Since you are embedding the media, you do NOT have control of what stuff the iframe is loading.
-(Ads, tracking, etc. might appear).
+(Ads, tracking, etc. might appear/happen).
+It can also be that embedding is restricted to certain domains.
+That is a ~pain in the ass~, but you can't do anything about it.
+- direct: is an url that you can open and watch the media directly in your browser.
+Most of the time without ads.

 ##### Language